ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ## `args-amazing-or-approaching.nohumanerrors.com`
 # `@ekohilas`

-If you're after the resources for this talk, you can find them in the links above.
+If you're after the resources for this talk, you can find them in these links.

 Or if you're after me, you can collaborate with me on nohumanerrors.com, find me online at ekohilas, or here if you have any questions or feedback!